Latency at the edge with Rust/WebAssembly and Postgres: Part 2

 Let's summarize the mean response times for the various configurations:

-Pooling ⬇️Timing in milliseconds
+Pooling ⬇️ | Timing in milliseconds | ||

 With connection pooling through Hyperdrive, we have brought the mean response time by a factor of 5.5 (from 345ms to 62ms)!

-The 33ms improvement between query (345ms) and query_with_param_types (312ms) is likely to be due to saving the extra round trip for the "prepare" step but needs further investigation.
+(312ms) is likely to be due to saving the extra round trip for the "prepare" step but needs further investigation.

 The source code is available on GitHub, so you can check this yourself.
 If you find any improvements or issues, please let me know.

 So what should you use?
-Assuming that the issue with Hyperdrive and query method has been fixed:
+Assuming that the issue with Hyperdrive and query

-• If you don't want to use Hyperdrive, use the query_with_type_params method with the forked driver.
-It does the job in one roundtrip and gives you the best performance without any risk of SQL injection attacks.
+method with the forked driver.
+It does the job in one roundtrip and gives you the best performance without any risk of SQL injection attacks. - If you want to use Hyperdrive:

-• If you frequently make the same queries, the query method will likely do better.
-Hyperdrive may cache the "prepare" part of the step, making subsequent queries faster.
+method will likely do better.
+Hyperdrive may cache the "prepare" part of the step, making subsequent queries faster. - If you make a variety of queries, you can use the

-• If you make a variety of queries, you can use the query_with_param_types method.
+method.
 Since you won't execute the same query frequently, Hyperdrive's prepare statement caching is unlikely to help.
 Instead, this method's fewer round trips will be beneficial.

 Watch Exograph's blog for more explorations and insights as we ship its Cloudflare Worker support.
 You can reach us on Twitter or Discord.
 We would appreciate a star on GitHub!